Subscribe & Save - Get 12% OFF

 Allergy and intolerance concerns

-Here too, best protein powder for kids appears to be a collagen protein supplement.
+Here too, the best protein powder for kids appears to be a collagen protein supplement.
 We’ve mentioned how when it comes to lactose intolerance, choosing collagen protein vs whey protein is a no-brainer: Collagen protein is much more suitable.

 Can kids have protein powder if they’re gluten-intolerant?
 Yes!
 Collagen protein doesn’t contain any gluten.
 And because it’s a natural protein, there are no allergy concerns when it comes to collagen supplements – unless there are additives.